Peter Singer: Euthanasia and infanticide

-Singer holds that the right to life is essentially tied to a being's capacity to hold preferences, which in turn is essentially tied to a being's capacity to feel pain and pleasure.
+Singer has argued that the right to life is essentially tied to a being's capacity to hold preferences.
 In Practical Ethics, Singer argues in favour of abortion rights on the grounds that fetuses are neither rational nor self-aware, and can therefore hold no preferences.
 As a result, he argues that the preference of a mother to have an abortion automatically takes precedence.
 In sum, Singer argues that a fetus lacks personhood.
 Similar to his argument for abortion rights, Singer argues that newborns lack the essential characteristics of personhood—"rationality, autonomy, and self-consciousness"—and therefore "killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living".
 Singer has clarified that his "view of when life begins isn't very different from that of opponents of abortion."
 He deems it not "unreasonable to hold that an individual human life begins at conception.
 If it doesn't, then it begins about 14 days later, when it is no longer possible for the embryo to divide into twins or other multiples."
 Singer disagrees with abortion rights opponents in that he does not "think that the fact that an embryo is a living human being is sufficient to show that it is wrong to kill it."
 Singer wishes "to see American jurisprudence, and the national abortion debate, take up the question of which capacities a human being needs to have in order for it to be wrong to kill it" as well as "when, in the development of the early human being, these capacities are present."

 Singer classifies euthanasia as voluntary, involuntary, or non-voluntary.
 Voluntary euthanasia is that to which the subject consents.
 He argues in favour of voluntary euthanasia and some forms of non-voluntary euthanasia, including infanticide in certain instances, but opposes involuntary euthanasia.
 Bioethicists associated with the disability rights and disability studies communities have argued that his epistemology is based on ableist conceptions of disability.
 Singer's positions have also been criticised by some advocates for disability rights and right-to-life supporters, concerned with what they see as his attacks upon human dignity.
 Religious critics have argued that Singer's ethics ignores and undermines the traditional notion of the sanctity of life.
 Singer agrees and believes the notion of the sanctity of life ought to be discarded as outdated, unscientific, and irrelevant to understanding problems in contemporary bioethics.
 Disability rights activists have held many protests against Singer at Princeton University and at his lectures over the years.
 Singer has replied that many people judge him based on secondhand summaries and short quotations taken out of context, not on his books or articles, and that his aim is to elevate the status of animals, not to lower that of humans.